atata-framework/atata.io/_includes/behaviors/usage.md

 public Button<_> Save { get; private set; }
 ```

-### Custom Behavior
+### Custom behavior

 In order to create a custom implementation of a specific behavior,
-create a new class inherited for behavior's base class and write a behavior implementation inside an overriden `Execute` method.
+create a new class inherited for behavior's base class and write a behavior implementation inside an overridden `Execute` method.

 ```cs
 public class ClicksUsingCustomWayAttribute : ClickBehaviorAttribute